Por Que No: History

 In 2009, Steelman received a grant from the Portland Development Commission (PDC) for construction of a "green" covered outdoor patio at the north Portland location.
 The project's design and development was led by Orange Design and Construction Company, with assistance from Allusa Architecture.
 Steelman used the opportunity to also install a green roof with assistance from the Bureau of Environmental Service's Ecoroof Program.
 Construction of the patio and ecoroof, which features vegetation and two solar water heating panels, occurred during April–May 2010.
 The same location closed for two months in 2013 for expansion and remodeling, during which the house above the restaurant was converted into a catering kitchen, an additional bathroom was added, and the downstairs seating capacity was increased.

 As part of the COVID-19 pandemic, the company's "PQN Hawthorne" division received $388,000 in federally backed small business loans from Umpqua Bank as part of the Paycheck Protection Program.
 The company stated it would allow them to retain 54 jobs.
+The restaurant participated in Portland's Dumpling Week in 2026.